 - 1. Equity and equity related Instruments - 2.
 Equity Derivatives, which are financial instruments, generally traded on the stock exchange, the price of which is directly dependent upon (i.e., "derived from") the value of equity shares or equity indices.

-Derivatives involve the trading of rights or obligations based on the underlying, but do not directly transfer property. - 3.
-Units of Mutual funds as may be permitted by regulations - 4.
-ADR, GDR & other overseas securities - 5.
-Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - 6.
-Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - 7.
-Fixed Income Securities of domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - 8.
-Corporate debt (of both public and private sector undertakings) - 9.
-Money market instruments as permitted by SEBI/RBI - 10.
-Usance bills - 11.
-Securitised Debt - 12.
-Debt Instruments with SO / CE rating - 13.
-Pass through, Pay through or other Participation Certificates, representing interest in a pool of assets including receivables - 14.
-Debt Instruments with special features (AT1 and AT2 Bonds) - 15.
-Tri-party repos (including reverse repo in T-bills and G-sec) - 16.
-The non-convertible part of convertible securities - 17.
-Short-Term Deposits - 18.
-Repo/ reverse repo transactions in corporate debt securities - 19.
-Derivative instruments like Interest Rate Swaps, Forward Rate Agreements, Interest Rate Derivatives and such other derivative instruments permitted by SEBI/RBI - 20.
-Investment in units of Real Estate Investment Trust ('REIT') & Infrastructure Investment Trust ('InvIT') - 21.
-Structured Notes - 22.
-Any other like instruments as may be permitted by RBI/SEBI/such other Regulatory Authority from time to time.
+- 3. Derivatives involve the trading of rights or obligations based on the underlying, but do not directly transfer property - 4.
+ADRs / GDRs / Foreign Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India including overseas ETFs/index funds - 5.
+Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills); - 6.
+Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills); - 7.
+Fixed Income Securities of domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee; - 8.
+Corporate debt (of both public and private sector undertakings); - 9.
+Money market instruments as permitted by SEBI/RBI; - 10.
+TREPs(including reverse repo in T-bills and G-sec) - 11.
+Short-Term Deposits - 12.
+Usance bills: - 13.
+The non-convertible part of convertible securities; - 14.
+Any other domestic fixed income securities as permitted by SEBI/ RBI from time to time. - 15.
+Derivative instruments like Interest Rate Swaps, Forward Rate Agreements, Interest Rate Derivatives, currency derivatives and such other derivative instruments permitted by SEBI/RBI. - 16.
+Repo/reverse repo transactions in corporate debt securities - 17.
+Debt Instruments with special features (AT1 and AT2 Bonds) - 18.
+Securitzed Debt - 19.
+Debt Instruments with SO / CE rating - 20.
+Units of Mutual Fund schemes - 21.
+Commodity ETFs - 22.
+Exchange Traded Commodity Derivatives - 23.
+Units of Real Estate Investment Trust ('REIT') & Infrastructure Investment Trust ('InvIT').

+Any other instruments as may be permitted by RBI/SEBI/such other Regulatory Authority from time to time.